Leon-87-7/md2pdf/README.md

 ### wkhtmltopdf not found

-If you get an error about wkhtmltopdf not being found, ensure:
+If you get an error about wkhtmltopdf not being found:

+1. Install wkhtmltopdf using the instructions in the Prerequisites section
+2. If installed in a non-standard location, add it to your system PATH
+3. The tool will show platform-specific installation instructions automatically

+The auto-detection checks:
-1. wkhtmltopdf is installed on your system
+- System PATH (works if wkhtmltopdf is in your PATH)
-2. The path in the configuration (line 9-11 in [md2pdf.py](md2pdf.py)) matches your installation
+- Common installation locations for Windows, macOS, and Linux

 ### File not found error